D-Robotics/hobot_dnn/dnn_node_sample/README.md

 English| [简体中文](./README_cn.md)

-Getting Started with Dnn Node Sample
+Getting Started with DNN Node Sample
 =======

 # Introduction

-The Dnn Node sample package is an example of using the Dnn Node package.
+The DNN Node sample package is an example of using the Dnn Node package.
 By inheriting the DnnNode virtual base class, it utilizes the YOLOv5 model and image data to perform algorithm inference on a BPU processor.

 The image data comes from subscribed image data messages, supporting image data published using MIPI/USB cameras and local images.
 After the inference is completed, a custom algorithm output parsing method is used to parse the algorithm's output tensor.
 Once parsed, the intelligent results are published, and real-time rendering effects can be viewed through a web interface.